GrowflowTeam/javascript/eslint/README.md

 This eslint configuration includes the [Prettier plugin](https://github.com/prettier/eslint-config-prettier) to apply consistent styling.
 It will read a `.prettierrc` file in your repo for the rules.

 Make sure to [use `@growflow/prettier-config`](https://www.npmjs.com/package/@growflow/prettier-config) for GrowFlow's shared Prettier config.

+### Usage with TypeScript

+Make sure to also bring in [GrowFlow's shared TypeScript config](https://www.npmjs.com/package/@growflow/tsconfig) for more project synergy and compilation strategery.